walker-reynolds/uns_workshop/README.md

-# Unified Namespace MQTT Workshop
+# Unified Namespace: UNS with MQTT Workshop

 This repository contains the code for a workshop that demonstrates how to use Python and MQTT to create a unified namespace.
 The workshop teaches how to collect system information, track real-time activity, and publish data to an MQTT broker.
 The workshop is broken into three sessions and each session's project is divided into three steps.